 - Photodynamic therapy is a two-phase technique that, first, makes use of a special chemical applied directly onto the skin to increase its sensitivity to light, and then is followed by light exposure to destroy the cancer cells.

 - Radiation therapy is used to treat patients for the removal of skin cancers that have spread over a large area and have become difficult to remove surgically or in locations where surgical removal isn’t feasible.
 Radiation therapy requires repeated exposures to gradually destroy the cancer cells.

-- Chemotherapy is systemic treatment utilized when the cancer spreads beyond the skin.
+- Chemotherapy is a systemic treatment utilized when cancer spreads beyond the skin.